benanhalt/PyAlgebraicDataTypes/README.md

 Rest Bindings
 -------------
-When matching a sequence a rest binding can be used to capture all remaining elements of the sequence as a list.
+When matching a sequence, rest bindings can be used to capture all remaining elements of the sequence as a list.
-The resulting list is copied element, so this is not recommended for destructuring long sequences.
+The resulting list is copied element by element, so this is not recommended for destructuring long sequences.

 ```python
 >>> from adt import BindingRest